lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 }
 ```

+##### Data Capture

-- Here the UseCase's `eventCapture(quantity:)`  and `eventCapture(productId:)` methods simply set the values  to non-nil.
+Here the UseCase's `eventCapture(quantity:)`  and `eventCapture(productId:)` methods simply set the values  to non-nil.

 The `eventSave()` method verifies that all mandatory fields have been entered and uses an `orderManager` to create an order.
 It sends the newly created order on to the UseCaseOutput.
 This output may include shopping and billing information.

 ```swift
 var quantity: Int?